 If you are looking to export you may have asked yourself, “Is it worth all the effort?”
 Exporting can be one of the best ways to expand your business:

-- Grow your bottom line (companies that export are 17 percent more profitable than those that don’t).
+- Grow your bottom line (companies that export can be more profitable than those that don’t).

 - Smooth your business cycles, including seasonal differences.

 - Use production capabilities fully.

 - Increase the value of your intellectual property should you choose to license it.

 - Increase the value of your business should you choose to sell it.

 As the volume of trade grows and barriers to trade fall, competition in a company’s domestic market intensifies, particularly from foreign competitors.
 Competition in our own backyard and enter new markets for our products and services overseas:

 - Ninety-five percent of the world’s consumers live outside the United States.
 That’s a lot of potential customers to ignore.

 - Foreign competition is increasing domestically.
 To be truly competitive, companies must consider opening markets abroad.